swagkarna/BSOD-Windows-10-Proof-of-Concept-/README.md

 ## Execution ::
 ### Just simply run POC.exe ...
 And The Magic Happens
 ## Malware Detection ::
-### This exe file is fully undetectable not detected by windows defender...So user wont get any threat alerts...This file is coded in VB.Net
+### This exe file is fully undetectable not detected by windows defender...So user wont get any threat alerts...This  exe file is coded in VB.Net

 ## Disclaimer ::
 ## Use it Only For Educational Purpose....Love You Guys....